fukatani/Pyverilog_toolbox/Readme.md

 Introduction
 ==============================
 Pyverilog_toolbox is Pyverilog based verification/design tool.

-Including register map analyzer.
+Including only register map analyzer now.

-Other feature is intendet to be implemented in the future.
+Other feature is intended to be implemented in the future.

 Software Requirements